securefederatedai/openfl/openfl-workspace/flower-app-pytorch/README.md

     interop_server: src.grpc.connector.flower.interop_server
 ```

-5.`Collaborator` has an additional setting `interop` which will invoke a callback to prepare the interop server that'll eventually be started by the Task Runner
+5.`Collaborator` has an additional setting `interop_mode` which will invoke a callback to prepare the interop server that'll eventually be started by the Task Runner

 ```yaml
 collaborator :